Master of my fate

 The gift of belief

-There are people in your life who are quietly carrying something heavy.
-To give them this design is to say, without saying it, I see your strength and I believe in it.
-It is encouragement made permanent — a gift that keeps speaking long after the moment has passed.
+There are people in your life who are quietly carrying something heavy, and they do not always say so.
+To give them this design is to say, without quite saying it, that you see their strength and you believe in it.
+It is encouragement made permanent, a gift that keeps speaking long after the moment of giving has passed, hanging there as a steady vote of confidence on the days they most need one.

 Shop the poster →